marvinroger/nanocurrency-js/README.md

 ---

-A [battle-tested](__tests__) toolkit for the Nano cryptocurrency, allowing you to derive keys, generate seeds, hashes, signatures, proofs of work and state and legacy blocks.
+A [battle-tested](__tests__) toolkit for the Nano cryptocurrency, allowing you to derive keys, generate seeds, hashes, signatures, proofs of work and state blocks.

+If you are looking for legacy blocks, you will want the `^1.0.0` versions.

 ![Code showcase](showcase.png)